 Eyal has more than 10 years of experience to find the best solution for your product! has a B.des in Interacion Graphic Design from max stern yezreel valley college.
 Eyal has vast knowledge and experience in client side code, with that can bring a seemless collaboration with the RND and the product manager.

-Empower your product design with muze
+Empower your product design process with muze